How to Fix My iPhone Echo Problem

-Step 1: Download, install and launch dr.fone on your computer.
-From the primary window, click "System Repair".
+Step 1: Download, install, and launch Dr.Fone on your computer.
+From the primary window, click "System Repair" > "iPhone" > "iOS Repair".

-Step 2: Connect your iPhone to the computer and choose a repairing mode.
-Better to choose the standard mode for the first time.
-Choose the advanced mode only if the system issues are so tricky that the standard mode does not work.
+Step 2: Connect your iPhone to the computer and choose a repair mode.
+Better to choose the standard repair mode for the first time.
+Choose the advanced repair mode only if the system issues are so tricky that the standard model does not work.

-Step 3: In order to fix the iOS system problems, you need to download the firmware for your device.
-So here you need to select a firmware version for your device model, and click "Start" to get the firmware for your iPhone.
+Step 3: To fix the iOS system problems, you need to download the firmware for your device.
+So here you need to put your iPhone into recovery mode.
+And then, select a firmware version for your device model and click "Download" to get the firmware for your iPhone.

-Step 4: When the downloading is completed. dr.fone automatically goes to to repair your system and fix the echo problem.
+Step 4: When the downloading is completed.
+Dr.Fone automatically goes to repair your system and fix the echo problem.

 After a few minutes, your device is fixed and you can check the echo problem.
 It will back to normal.